TWoolhouse/lboroCW-Trelno/design/report.md

 - Requirements document
   - Gathered and documented the project's requirements from the specification letter and subsequent communications with Client representatives.
-  - Delivered constant updates to the requirements document for maintainign current and adding new requirements.
+  - Delivered constant updates to the requirements document for maintaining current and adding new requirements.
 - Project page
   - Developed the Project page and its elements that dynamically displays information based on the Project id.
   - Implemented functionality that allows Managers to assign tasks to users when creating a new task.